Numismatic Glossary - A

 This is for "About Uncirculated" (the grade) and "58" (the numerical designation of that grade).
 Also called "Almost Uncirculated-58."
 There is the slightest wear on the high points, even though it may be necessary to tilt the coin towards the light source to see the friction.
 In many cases the reverse of an AU58 coin will be fully Mint State.
 Less than 10% of the surface area will show luster breaks.
 The grade of "Borderline Unc" equates to AU58.

-An offering of coins for sale where the buyer must bid against other potential buyers, as opposed to ordering from a catalog, price list, or advertisement at a set price.
+An offering of numismatic items for sale to the highest bidder, rather than ordering from a catalog, price list, or advertisement at a fixed price.

 Golden coin from Kaiser Friedrich II as king of sicily minted in 1231 at Messina and Brindisi with a weight of 5,24 grams.